simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 ## `validate_num_is_gte_zero` function docstring

-Validate specified value is greater than or equal to zero.<hr>
+Validate whether a specified value is greater than or equal to zero.<hr>

 **[Parameters]**